Alden J. Blethen

-Alden J. Blethen (December 27, 1845 – July 12, 1915) was a teacher and attorney, who was editor-in-chief of the Seattle Daily Times from August 10, 1896 until his death.
+Alden Joseph Blethen (December 27, 1845 – July 12, 1915) was a teacher and attorney who was editor-in-chief of the Seattle Daily Times from August 10, 1896 until his death.
 He was often referred to as Colonel Blethen.

-Born in Knox County, Maine, Blethen first became a schoolteacher, then a lawyer.
+Early life and education

+Blethen was born in the town of Knox, Maine in Waldo County.
+He attended the Maine Wesleyan Seminary and Female College (now Kents Hill School) beginning in 1864, graduating in 1868.
+He received a Master of Arts from Bowdoin College, then became a schoolteacher, teaching at the Abbott School in Farmington from 1869 to 1874.
+Later, he became a lawyer.
 At age 34 he moved his family to Kansas City, Missouri and purchased part interest in the Kansas City Journal, becoming one of the incorporators of the Kansas City Club.

+Newspaper career

 In 1884 after little success in Kansas, he moved to Minneapolis and became part owner of the Minneapolis Tribune.
-For the next 12 years, he operated the paper successfully and began to be called "Colonel," an appellation he preferred for the rest of his life.
+For the next 12 years, he operated the paper successfully and began to be called "Colonel" for his service on the staff of two Minnesota governors.